MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-service-principal.md

 - Azure Logic Apps
 - Custom client applications

-Only [New workspaces](../collaborate-share/service-new-workspaces.md) support XMLA endpoint connections using service principals.
-Classic workspaces aren't supported.
+[New workspaces](../collaborate-share/service-new-workspaces.md) support XMLA endpoint connections using service principals.
 A service principal has only those permissions necessary to perform tasks for workspaces that it is assigned.
 Permissions are assigned through workspace Access, much like regular UPN accounts.

 To perform write operations, the capacity's **Datasets workload** must have the [XMLA endpoint enabled for read-write](service-premium-connect-tools.md#enable-xmla-read-write).
 Datasets published from Power BI Desktop should have the [Enhanced metadata format](../connect-data/desktop-enhanced-dataset-metadata.md) feature enabled.